Cowboy Baked Beans (Skillet or Slow Cooker)

 Deer hunting is big in our area.
 Although I don’t come from a family of hunters and have never really gone hunting myself, we know several people that hunt and have freezers full of venison that is the staple of their meals through the year.

-- Brown ground beef, venison or sausage in a large skillet.
+Brown ground beef, venison or sausage in a large skillet over medium high heat.

 How to Make Cowboy Baked Beans in a Slow Cooker